 The City continues to place emphasis on managing the cost of fuel and purchased power passed onto its customers through the ECRC.
 The City actively manages its fuel supply and energy supply portfolio to minimize the impact of natural gas price volatility.
 Due to the declining cost of natural gas, the ECRC rate has decreased steadily since April of 2009.
-As of the end of FY 2015, the City's monthly residential bill for 1,000 kWh was \$114.55; which was below the statewide average of \$121.00.
-The ECRC was further reduced effective January 1, 2016, which resulted in a reduction in the residential bill to \$111.11.
-In addition to competitive rates, the city also offers a Preferred Customer Electric Service Agreement to our largest customers, which further reduces their rates and ensures that they remain City customers in the long term.
+As of October 2016, the City's monthly residential bill for 1,000 kWh was \$105.72, which was below the statewide average of \$112.05.
+In addition to competitive rates, the City also offers a Preferred Customer Electric Service Agreement to our largest customers, which further reduces their rates and ensures that they remain City customers in the long term.